MartinCarlsson112/DataOrientedAssignment_SpaceShooter/README.md

 ### Collision Response

 The collision response system iterates through the collision results to resolve collisions.
 To interact with other systems the idea is to add/remove buffers/components to communicate.
 For example a bullet damaging an enemy will append a DamageEvent buffer element.
-Other system then iterate those buffers to evaluate what to do.
+Another system will then iterate those buffers to evaluate the damage.

 ### Damage System